remix-run/remix-website/data/posts/remix-vite-stable.md

 Remix allows you to name files with a `.server.ts` extension to ensure they never accidentally end up on the client.
 However, it turned out that our previous implementation wasn’t compatible with Vite’s ESM model, so we were forced to revisit our approach.

-Instead, what if we made it a compile-time error if `.server.ts` files are ever imported in a client-only code path?
+Instead, what if we made it a compile-time error whenever `.server.ts` files are imported in a client code path?

 Our previous approach resulted in runtime errors that could easily slip through to production.
 Raising these errors during the build prevents them from impacting real users, while providing faster, more comprehensive feedback to developers.
 We quickly realized this is _much_ better.

 As a bonus, since we were already working in this area, we decided to add support for `.server` _directories_, not just files, making it easy to mark entire portions of your project as server-only.